Nasarawa State: Education

 The state has a College of Education in Akwanga, Federal Polytechnic Nasarawa, Federal College of Education (Technical) Keana, College of Agriculture in Lafia, Isa Mustapha Agwai I Polytechnic Lafia, Nasarawa State University Faculty of Agriculture Lafia Campus, a newly established Federal University of Lafia, Mewar International University at Masaka, Bingham University at Karu, Hill College of Education Gwanje Akwanga, NACAP polytechnic Akwanga are colleges in the State.
 Command secondary school Lafia, Command secondary school Rinze, and many primary and secondary schools including the Federal Government Girls College, Keana, and Government Secondary School Usha Kadu are also located in the State.

 Tourism

 Nasarawa State is home to the Farin Ruwa Falls in Wamba Local Government area of the state.
 Farin Ruwa falls is one of the highest falls in Africa.

 The Salt Village in the Keana Local Government Area of the State produces naturally iodized salt from the lake located nearby.
 The town is also the cradle of Alago civilization, one of the major ethnic groups in the state.

 Also notable is the Eggon hills of the Eggon people which is situated around Nasarawa Eggon.
 This was the hills which the Eggon people had settled and established as an ancestral heritage as well.
-Tourists love to go hiking on this beautiful and high hill overlooking the Nasarawa Eggon local government and surrounding areas.

 Another tourist site in Nasarawa State is the Maloney Hill.